ScaledMap/LoadOut/README.md

 The android application is hosted on github.
 ----------------------------------------
 I quit working on it a ways into the project.
 Got tired of repackaging it over and over again on a bunch of systems.
-The core application works on android.
-I may go back and try and get everything working on android.
-The android application lets you keep track of your bookmarks, but it can't import them from firefox or anything.
-It's been kind of useful, but I don't usually download a lot of mobile apps and stuff.

 ----------------------------------------